2 CEUs for Chiropractors and Massage Therapists*

 This course is approved for NJ chiropractors by the NJ Board of Chiropractic Examiners; The Institute for Continuing Education is an Approved Provider/Sponsor.
 It is also approved for chiropractors in states that accept PACE; The Institute is recognized by the PACE Program of the Federation of Chiropractic Licensing Boards.
 This course is approved for Massage Therapists in all states but New York through the NCBTMB, Approved Provider # 307800-00.

-- Instructors may call on participants.
+- Instructors may call on participants at any time.